Julian-adv/IlluStory/README.md

 1. If your prompt starts with ", user name will be prefixed automatically.
 1. Current token counts are shown here.
 1. Start new session
-1. Save current session to a file (but load is not implemented :)
+1. Save current session to a file
 1. Go back to previous prompt.
 Press it if you want different AI response.
 1. If total tokens approach the model's context size, press this.
 It will summarize the conversation thus reduce token counts.
 1. Select role